 A Retroactive Withdrawal is a petition request for undergraduate students to be fully withdrawn from a previous semester, or multiple semesters, after experiencing unforeseen extenuating circumstances during that timeframe.
 The expectation is for all students to abide by the withdrawal deadlines set each semester; therefore, these requests are infrequently granted.
 Eligibility for this process is specifically for students who experienced debilitating mental health or physical health problems, family emergency, or financial problems that led to an abnormally poor academic performance.

-Retroactive withdrawal petitions are accepted in the case of extenuating circumstances such as health problems (mental or physical), a family emergency (such as a death in the family) and unexpected financial difficulties (such as a parent losing their job).
-Occurrences of university error or nonattendance are resolved by the colleges.
+Retroactive withdrawal requests are only eligible in the case of unforeseen extenuating circumstances of debilitating health problems (mental or physical), a family emergency (such as the death of a guardian), and unexpected financial difficulties (such as a parent losing their job) that prevented a student from withdrawing during the semester.

 The following are not acceptable stand-alone reasons for petitioning:

-- Failure to verify class schedule through MyCUInfo
+Failure to verify class schedule through Buff Portal

 Retroactive Withdrawal Process

 After speaking with an academic advisor or academic coach, students submit the online petition form, which includes questions prompting a personal statement and supporting documentation.
 The retroactive withdrawal committee will then review the entirety of the petition.

 Students have until their degree is conferred, either at CU Boulder or another institution, to pursue this option.